sedol1339/files/abstracts.md

     - The first layer, similar to prior work on sparse coding and ICA, results in edge filters
     - The second layer learns "corner" features that mimic properties of visual cortical area V2

 Le Roux, N., & Bengio, Y. (2008).
 Representational power of restricted boltzmann machines and deep belief networks. arXiv, 18254699.
-Retrieved from https://pubmed.ncbi.nlm.nih.gov/18254699
+Retrieved from https://www.cl.uni-heidelberg.de/courses/ws14/deepl/LeRouxBengio07.pdf

+    - We show that Restricted Boltzmann Machines are universal approximators of discrete distributions
+    - Do we need a lot of layers in Deep Belief Networks?
+    - Maybe the answer lies in the ability of a DBN to generalize better by having a more compact representation
+    - The analysis suggests to investigate KL as an alternative to Contrastive Divergence for training each layer
+    - Because it would take into account that more layers will be added

 Vincent, P., Larochelle, H., Bengio, Y., & Manzagol, P.-A. (2008).
 Extracting and composing robust features with denoising autoencoders.
 Proceedings of the 25th International Conference on Machine Learning, 1096–1103.
-Retrieved from https://www.cl.uni-heidelberg.de/courses/ws14/deepl/LeRouxBengio07.pdf
+Retrieved from https://www.cs.toronto.edu/~larocheh/publications/icml-2008-denoising-autoencoders.pdf

+    - We propose a recipe for unsupervised learning based on the robustness to partial corruption of the input
+    - Denoising autoencoders can be stacked to initialize deep architectures
+    - We motivate this from a manifold learning, information theoretic and generative model perspectives
+    - Experiments clearly show the surprising advantage of corrupting the input of autoencoders

 ## 2009